 Most of these surgeries result in heavy scars that respond minimally to reduction procedures.
 Therefore, the incisions are situated in normally covered areas of the body, such as under the arms or below the waist line.

-The arm lift (or brachioplasty) procedure attempts to procure a more natural and youthful look by removing the fat and excess skin hanging down from the underarms.
-This is more commonly seen in women, but can also occur in men who have lost significant weight.
+Arm lift or brachioplasty procedure attempts to procure a more natural and youthful look by removing the fat and excess skin hanging down from the underarms.
+This procedure is more commonly seen in women but can also occur in men who have lost significant weight.
 The incision is made beneath the arm and can extend from the elbow to the armpit, depending on how much skin must be removed.
-However, most patients are satisfied with the results and believe trading “skin for scars” is worthwhile, especially when scars are efficiently hidden by the surgeon.

-The breast lift (or mastopexy) reshapes the breasts and repositions the areolas.
+Breast lift or mastopexy reshapes the breasts and repositions the areolas.
 The skin below the breast is generally removed and the nipple is moved higher while skin above the breast is pulled around to create a swell.
-This procedure is usually combined with breast augmentation (enlargement) so as to better fill the empty space vacated by the fat loss.
-The areolas can also be resized if necessary.
+This procedure is usually combined with breast augmentation (enlargement) to better fill the empty space vacated by the fat loss.
+If necessary, the areolas can also be resized.
 Most of the scars associated with this procedure are hidden by a normal bra.

-The tummy tuck (or abdominoplasty) tightens the abdominal walls and removes excess skin to create a flatter contour of the abdomen.
-This procedure is performed under local or general anesthesia and begins with an incision along the bikini-line and the removal of the naval.
+Tummy tuck or abdominoplasty tightens the abdominal walls and removes excess skin to create a flatter contour of the abdomen.
+This procedure is performed under local or general anesthesia.
+It begins with an incision along the bikini-line and the removal of the naval.
 Once the abdominal walls have been repositioned, the skin flap is pulled down, stretched and cut for the new naval fixture.
-The procedure is moderately invasive and requires around two to three weeks before exercise can be attempted.
+Tummy tuck procedure is moderately invasive and requires around two to three weeks before exercise can be attempted.

-A lower body lift consists of both a thigh lift and a buttock lift, both aimed at resecting as much excess skin as possible.
-The thigh lift is performed similar to an arm lift, with the surgical incision varying in position based on where most of the skin lies.
-The butt lift does not make use of implants at all, although some can use fat harvested from other parts of the body to “fill out” the shape.
-In most cases of body contouring relating to bariatric surgery though, the simple cutting and repositioning of the skin produces satisfactory results.
+Lower body lift consists of both a thigh lift and a buttock lift, both aimed at resecting as much excess skin as possible.
+Thigh lift is performed similar to an arm lift with the surgical incision varying in position based on where most of the skin lies.
+Butt lift does not make use of implants at all, although some can use fat harvested from other parts of the body to “fill out” the shape.
+In most cases of body contouring relating to bariatric surgery, the simple cutting and repositioning of the skin produces satisfactory results.